Internships and Practica

 Sufficient experience for internship

 The school psychology practicum sequence provides substantial experiences in preparation for the internship.
 Students begin their experience with an observation and participation practicum in the schools.
 This experience familiarizes the student with the organization and operation of the schools prior to engaging in psychological service delivery under supervision in the schools.
-The observation and participation field experience also is also required by the State of Oklahoma's Department of Education to partially fulfill the requirements for school psychologist certification for those students who do not have a teaching certificate from a state department of education.
-The majority of the program students enter the program with bachelor’s degrees in psychology and therefore do not have teaching certificates.
+The observation and participation field experience also is also required by the State of Oklahoma's Department of Education to partially fulfill the requirements for school psychologist certification.
+The majority of the program students enter the program with bachelor’s degrees in psychology.
 The second practica experience is paired with consultation, intervention and assessment coursework (see description above).
 Graduates who intend to practice outside the traditional schools must have extensive knowledge of the school system and children and youth are educated even within other settings such as residential facilities.
 The overriding goal is development of professional identity and competence.
-The students obtain a lot of practicum experience, which helps to ensure that they are competitive for APA-accredited internships and the APPIC match.
+The students obtain a lot of practicum experience, which helps to ensure that they are competitive for internships.
 Students are evaluated throughout their practicum experiences by the university and field supervisors.
 They also compile a portfolio to demonstrate skill in major school psychology practice areas.
 Students also maintain time and effort practicum logs, which are entered into an Excel spreadsheet and kept by the university faculty.